ddriver3487/golden-log/README.md

 # golden-log

 Use Pyhon to extract meta data via Apache Tika.
-Create dictionary with standardized keys from the main meta dump.  :poop:
+Create dictionary with standardized keys from the main meta dump.